 What’s On The Market In Abruzzo?

 Countryside.
-And lots of it.
+Lots of it.

 A Foothold In The Boot

 These communities still maintain a strong sense of pride.
-Local officials are fighting to preserve their history and restore these vintage towns to their former glory.
-Don’t discount capital appreciation… but don’t expect to see the fruits of appreciation growth in your lifetime.
+Local officials are fighting to preserve their history and restore these vintage towns… meaning this is a chance to secure a home of your own in Italy at a bargain-basement price that could see a return of value.